-That’s what Portfolio Recovery, or Portfolio Recovery Associates is—a collections agency.
+That’s what Portfolio Recovery, or Portfolio Recovery Associates LLC is— they are a collections agency.

 They’ve paid money to buy your debt, and you better believe they’ll try their hardest to make you pay so they can turn a profit.

-Of course, this means your credit report now says you owe money to Portfolio Recovery.
+Of course, this means your credit report now says you owe money to Portfolio Recovery Associates, LLC.